minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

         private int movesPlayed;
         private Boolean gameOver;

 3. Let's make a constructor.
 When creating a new game, the above fields have to be initialized to sensible values.
 Press **Cmd-N** or **Ctrl-N**, which pops up some choices for generating code.
 Choose `constructor`.
 Then choose "Select None", which means that our new constructor does not have any parameters.
-Add the following defaults:
+Add the following initializers:

         board = new Tile[BOARD_SIZE][BOARD_SIZE];
+        for(int i=0; i<BOARD_SIZE; i++)
+            for(int j=0; j<BOARD_SIZE; j++)
+                board[i][j] = Tile.BLANK;

         playerOneTurn = true;
         gameOver = false;

-        movesPlayed = 0;
+4. Finally (for now), the Game class should definitely have a method that allows a user to "play".
+In this case, the current user can choose any unused place to place their square or circle.
+Define a method `draw` to handle that:

+        public Tile draw(int row, int column) {

+    Now, what should this method do?
+Let us help you scaffold that:

+    - It has to retrieve the current value of the board at position (row, column).
+    - If that place is still blank, we can go ahead and fill it.
+        - if the current player is player one, fill it with a cross
+        - if the current player is player two, fill it with a croos
+        - in either case, make sure the other played gets the turn
+        - also in both cases, make sure to return Tile.CROSS or Tile.CIRCLE to allow the UI to update
+    - If that place isn't blank, it's an invalid move!
+Just return Tile.INVALID.

+## The controller

+Next up, head to `MainActivity.java`.

+1. Atop the class, add a variable for holding the game:

+        Game game;

+2. We'll initialize the game in `onCreate()`.
+Add the following line to the bottom of that method:

+        game = new Game();

+3. First, set up a method that will process tile clicks:

+        public void tileClicked(View view) {

+    What should this method do?
+Let us help you out there:

+    - It has to translate the button into the right coordinates.
+Use `int id = view.getId();` to find out which button it is, and (temporarily) store the corresponding `row` and `column`.

+    - It has to feed those coordinates to the `Game`s `draw` method:

+            Tile tile = game.draw(row, column);

+    - Depending on the outcome of the `draw` method, it has to update the selected button.
+Here's a starter:

+            switch(tile) {
+                case CROSS:
+                    // do something
+                    break;
+                case CIRCLE:
+                    // do something
+                    break;
+                case INVALID:
+                    // do something different
+                    break;
+            }

+4. Create the method `resetClicked()` for the reset button.
+Here, we can simply throw away the old game and create a new one:

+        game = new Game();

+    But don't forget to reset the UI as well!

+## More features

+Make sure your game works as expected before continuing.
+Then, it's time to add state preservation to the app, in case it is backgrounded or rotated.
+Refer to [last week's doc](/android-reference/state) for more info.

+Specifically, make sure that your `Game` class is augmented with `implements Serializable`.
+You can then simply save the current game instance in your `onSaveInstanceState()` method.
+As before, you can reload the saved game in `onCreate()`.

+Tip: press **Ctrl-O** to popup the **Override Methods** dialog, type a few characters `onsave...` and press ENTER to create your `onSaveInstanceState()` method.

+To fully restore the game, you will have to add methods to the `Game` class to ensure that you can find our the state of each tile.

+## Finishing up

+As always, consider this week's assessment criteria and make sure your app works well and the code looks nice.